Updated on May 24, 2018

 Enrollment in California

+The State of California only saw a 2 percent decrease in enrollment between the 2018 and 2017 open enrollment periods, with 1,521,524 Californians grabbing an Obamacare plan on the state exchange in 2018.
 During the 2017 open enrollment period, 1,556,676 people signed up for health insurance using the exchange, compared to 1,575,340 last year.
 The shift downward in enrollment can be contributed to several factors, including uncertainty over the current administration’s stance on healthcare reform and rising premium costs.

 While residents of the Golden State can enroll in a qualifying health plan via Covered California, it may be beneficial to shop around using a comparison site like this one.
 Getting current quotes from multiple carriers can help you find a plan that adequately addresses your needs and fits your budget.
 Brokers can also help explain your options more clearly.